 Did you know male gorillas can eat up to 30 kg of vegetation every day?

 Both of the two species are critically endangered (IUCN red list) and classify in the Appendix 1 of the CITES, as their populations are still decreasing and threatened by the illegal trade.
-2,600 and 360,000 mature eastern and western gorillas remain in the wild, respectively.
 The three main threats they are facing is poaching, diseases and habitat destruction (and human civil unrest for the eastern gorilla).

 Because of their stature and strength, gorillas are often considered dangerous and brutal animals.
 However, gorillas are hardly ever violent; for the most part they are peaceful.
 A gorilla that thinks he or his family is in danger will first make threats, called "displays" (the most known being chest-beating), to intimidate.